CSRI-2022-CornellCollege/watershed/Data/README.md

 ### 2012-16data.xlsx
 This data is from 2012-2016.
-It contains the variables in the following table.
+It contains 862 observations with the variables in the following table.

 #### Variables and Units
 | Variable | Meaning | Units |